-8 campers surrounded by rising water at Dan River rescued
+8 campers, 3 dogs surrounded by rising water at Dan River rescued

 A high line was laid out, and a boat made its way out to get people.
 The line helped steady the boat against the current.

-The water is knee-high but strong enough to carry a person downstream.
+The water was knee-high but strong enough to carry a person downstream.

 The Dan River rose 22 feet from Thursday to Friday.